shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Wolves tend to have combat-related professions

 Guard – Their ability to detect danger and avoid attacks makes them ideal guards.
-Wolf Guards are highly regarding all throughout the land for their ability to deter would-be trespassers, assassins, and thieves.
+Wolf Guards are highly regarded all throughout the land for their ability to deter would-be trespassers, assassins, and thieves.

 Soldier – Wolves fighting in war win many battles.
 A single wolf can tear through half an army by itself, and when combined with its pack, a wolf army is near unstoppable.